-Consistent with Lasallian values, the Mission of the Nursing Programs is to provide excellent nursing education and service-learning opportunities to develop culturally and clinically competent, caring nursing professionals who are prepared for a life of service, continued learning, leadership, and scholarship.
+Consistent with Lasallian values, the Mission of the Nursing Programs is to provide excellent nursing education programs, with theoretical and clinical learning opportunities designed to promote the development of clinically competent, caring nursing professionals, who are prepared for a life of service, continued learning, leadership, and scholarship.

-The academic, servicem and research activities of the Nursing Programs' faculty mobilize resources to educate students to deliver care to all populations, emphasizing vulnerable, underserved, and diverse communities.
+The academic, service, and research activities of the Nursing Programs’ faculty mobilize resources to educate students to deliver care to all populations, emphasizing vulnerable, underserved, and diverse communities.

 Philosophy for Nursing Programs